adrian-jonsson-sjoedin/IV1201-Project/root/server/README.md

 # Server
+## Description
 This is the backend for the application.

-TBD....
+## Implemented with
+- Node.js
+- Express.js
+- Sequelize
+- MySQL